-Martin Rhonheimer, born 1950 in Zurich, is Professor of Ethics and Political Philosophy at the Faculty of Philosophy of the Pontifical University of the Holy Cross in Rome.
+Martin Rhonheimer, born 1950 in Zurich, has been Professor of Ethics and Political Philosophy from 1990 to 2020 at the Faculty of Philosophy of the Pontifical University of the Holy Cross in Rome.
+He remains associated with the university as a visiting professor.
 He is co-founder and president of the Austrian Institute of Economics and Social Philosophy and lives in Vienna.

-He is a member of the European Academy of Sciences and Arts and corresponding member of the Pontifical Academy of St. Thomas Aquinas.
+He is a member of the European Academy of Sciences and Arts, founding member of the Lord Acton Kreis, and a member of the Friedrich A. von Hayek Society and of the Ludwig-Erhard-Stiftung.

 Numerous publications in professional journals and anthologies, mainly in the fields of ethics and political philosophy as well as economic and social philosophy, including several books, some of which have been translated into various languages.
 Currently, his work focuses on economic and social-philosophical issues, in particular the study of the Austrian School of Economics and its philosophical, ethical, political social implications; the tradition of the “Social Market Economy”, the development of Christian social teaching, especially Catholic Social Doctrine, and the critical examination of the idea and reality of the welfare state as well as related political-philosophical and ethical issues, in particular those referring to the theory of justice.